-If an organization goes through a location change, the organization must notify ACHC within 30 days of the change.
-The organization should complete and submit with post-accreditation obligations, as specified in the Agreement for Accreditation Services.

-the Change of Location form that can be downloaded from Customer Central.
+- 1. If an organization goes through a location change, the organization must notify ACHC within 30 days of the change.
+The organization should complete and submit the Change of Location form that can be downloaded from Customer Central.
 The form is located under the "Forms" tab.
 Select "Change of Location," then the corresponding Change of Location Request Form.
-The form can be completed electronically using an e-signature.

-- 2. ACHC may request additional documentation upon review.
+The form can be completed electronically using an e-signature. - 2.
+ACHC may request additional documentation upon review.
 If approved, ACHC will issue a new accreditation certificate. - 3.
-If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply, and the organization is charged a survey fee. - 4.
+If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee. - 4.
 If the organization is found to have substantial deficiencies during the survey, the accreditation for that location and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
-Following the review, the organization may be placed in Under Review status.
+Following the review, the organization may be placed in Under Review.